Complex Regional Pain Syndrome

 Medicine is only part of the treatment for pain from CRPS.
 Most people with CRPS see a pain specialist or go to a pain management clinic.
 You may work with different people for the various parts of your pain management plan.

 It may seem very odd that treatment for CRPS includes moving your painful limb, especially when any movement of that limb causes you severe pain.
-But research has shown that physiotherapy and occupational therapy are very important parts of treatment for CRPS.
+But occupational therapy and physiotherapy are helpful parts of treatment for CRPS.

 Most patients who have CRPS see a physiotherapist or occupational therapist (or both).
 This type of therapy may not even involve touching your painful limb, at least at first.
 Gentle limb movement and treatment to help the limb feel more normal (called desensitization) are two therapies used for CRPS.
 After a period of time, you may move on to more active use of your painful limb, such as doing stretches or weight–bearing exercises.